Skip to content

 The same six steps, every product.

 Whether the project is two weeks (Twine’s retirement visualizer) or two years (Clip’s payment platform), the underlying loop is the same.
-The ceremony changes; the rigor doesn’t.
+AI compresses synthesis, documentation, and prototyping — it doesn’t replace the rigor.

 Research